andyfangaf/shopify-desktop/README.md

 # Shopify Desktop
-It aims to simplify the theme editing experience while offering enough utility to be a productive tool.
+A concept intended to make theme editing intuitive and productive without sacrificing utility.
 [You can read the making of Shopify Desktop on Medium.]()

 ## Features
 - [x] Edit/ preview mode